hollycowart/CSS-intro-with-GitHub/git_pull_requests/README.md

 A pull request is your way to say, "My stuff is finished now.
 Please upload it to the main project or site."

 We use pull requests when the main project or site is controlled by someone else, and we are contributors to that site (or wannabe contributors).
+The `git pull` command is also used to transfer files to a live Web server, but that's a task for another day.

 So make sure *your stuff* is completely finished and fully functional before you submit a pull request!